-How to Discover Shopper Profiles Using Proximity MX
+How to Discover Location Based Customer Personas Using Proximity MX

 It’s not exactly a secret, but it is one principle that is overlooked too often: it’s generally a waste of time trying to sell something to “the market”.
 The market has no desires and no money to spend; only individual consumers possess these qualities.

 These individuals are usually grouped together based on easily measurable factors, such as age and gender, in order to direct marketing efforts more effectively, but relying on only these most basic data offers only limited benefits.

 A group of 25 year old males is still a collection of individuals: each will have their own preferences, buying habits and interests.
 Targeting marketing only by headline demographic characteristics – say, a discount coupon based on someone’s age and where he lives – will result in better results than spreading it around even more thinly, but conversion rates will still be a long way from figure of 100%.
 This is not to say that customer segmentation is of no use: it’s just that the something extra which can really make it work has been missing until recently.

 The commercial buzzword for this decade is “big data”, but few people really understand what this means and what its implications for marketing are.
 Most shopping malls will have some sort of CRM software installed that interfaces with a customer loyalty program, but the fact is that information only really becomes “big data” once several sources of information are meaningfully combined.

 What the average mall owner doesn’t yet realize is that numerous such sources are well within his grasp, with minimal outlay required.
 One example of this is that website browsing behaviour can be tracked, giving an idea not only of what someone has bought in the past, but what he’s likely to purchase in the future.
 Another is called location analytics.